ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 fight off a bird revolt

-successfully repel the bird coup but in the process destroying the authoritarian theocracy i’ve built
+successfully repel the bird coup, in the process destroying the authoritarian theocracy i’ve built

 mentally update my resume  to include “bird god” as a job title for three years, at company self-employed

+under communication skills add "talking with animals"

 a bird i sent out before the war returns with a telephone